jaeheum/numbers/notes.md

 ### memory latency measurement

-Fill L1, L2, L3, main memory with a linked list of pointers pointing to the next item in the list; shuffle the list.
+Fill L1, L2, L3, “main memory” with a linked list of pointers pointing to the next one in the list; shuffle the list.
 Measure the time to load a pointer, and dereference it to go to the next in the list; repeat over the list.